LTBlueLatios/LTBlueLatios/README.md

 <summary>My proudest creations</summary>

-- **Verification Complex:** A JavaScript object literal designed to verify the integrity of runtime objects with schemas (schematics).
+- **Validation Complex:** A JavaScript object literal designed to verify the integrity of runtime objects with schemas (schematics).

 </details>